 And suddenly it dawned on me that learning to write is not just about forming the letters.
 I started asking him to tell me stories that I could write down for him.
 I pointed out brilliant descriptive passages in texts whenever I read to him.
 I talked about the different styles of writing we came across in The Hobbit, compared to his favourite David Walliams books.
 And I would ask him to give me his best adjectives for things we came across in everyday life.

 Still, though, he struggled with handwriting, and the frustration continued.
 Eventually I decided we needed some outside help, and I booked him a tutor for 6 sessions, hoping it would get him over a hurdle, and make the process of getting thoughts onto paper a little easier for him.
-These were some of the tips we picked up from her.

 6 Tips for improving kids handwriting